manaswipatil11/portfolio-website/README.md

 ---

 Welcome to my personal portfolio website!
-This project showcases my journey, skills, and projects in the world of Data Science, Web Development, and Research.
+This project showcases my journey, skills, and projects in the world of Artificial Intelligence, Web Development, and Research.

 ---